ThomasCarroll/htqc/r_course/introToR_Session2.md

 Finally x is 3
 ```

-For loops
+Conditions and Loops (10/21) -For loops
 =====

 For loops allow the user to cycle through a range of values applying an operation for every value.

-Here we cycle through a numeric vector and print out its value
+Here we cycle through a numeric vector and print out its value.

 ```r
 x <- 1:5